Spicy Grilled Eggplant and Zucchini Salad

 - Let zucchini and eggplant pieces cool on a cutting board.

-Finishing the Spicy Grilled Eggplant and Zucchini Salad:
+Finishing the Thai Eggplant and Zucchini Salad:

 - While the vegetables cooled, I mixed the spicy and colorful dressing.